 A completed application packet consists of the following:

-1)The online P-SURG summer funding application - the application is now closed.
+1)The online P-SURG summer funding application.

 2) A brief proposal (approximately 3-4 pages) to include: